VoxelForge/VoxelForge/mods/ITEMS/mcl_stairs/API.md

     -- "<base_description> Slab".
 Defaults to the description of the node -- defined in `recipeitem` if left empty.

-    register_stair = true,
-    -- If stair should be registered.

-    register_slab = true,
-    -- If slab should be registered.

     register_craft = true,
     -- If crafting recipes should be registered.